 '''

 #KcsProfile Class, Solaris default is KCMS

 #Default profile class, CMM Id == Profile Format

 class="KCS_Prof" name="dflt"

 kcsLoadableModule="kcsEkProfkcms.so.1";

 #KCMS profile, CMM Id == Profile Format

 class="KCS_Prof" name="KCMS"

 kcsLoadableModule="kcsEKProfkcms.so.1";

 '''

-The key to loading a new version is the CMM Id (bytes 4 through 7 in the ICC profile format).
+The key to loading a new version is the CMM Id (also called CMM Type), which is contained in bytes 4 through 7 in the ICC profile header).
+(See "ICC Profile Header" on page 38 for details.)
 If there is not a match, the default entry dflt is used.
 You must load the proper CMM Id into the new profile's CMM Id attribute field for recognition of the module.

-The default loadable module is the Solaris-supplied default.
+The default loadable KcsProfile module is the Solaris-supplied default.

-This is the base KcsProfile class that can contain transforms (KcsXform class) and a profile format (KcsProfileFormat class).
-Since the Kodak class is built into the library, this is the mechanism by which the calibration and characterization interface can be extended.
+The KcsProfile class is the base class that can contain transformations (KcsXform class) and a profile format (KcsProfileFormat class).
+Since the Kodak KcsProfile class is built into the library, you can use this mechanism to extend the calibration and characterization interface.